aj-stein-nist/xproc1-tutorial/exercise01/readme.md

 ### Solution 6: XProc 3.0

+TBD!
+Please let us know if you have this.

 XProc 3.0 offers more compact syntax.

-Embedded XSLT works well in this scenario.
+Embedded XSLT should also work well in this scenario.

 Also it would be interesting to see multiple XProcs (for reuse), as for example the JSON conversion could make a discrete step.